sodalabsio/papertool/getting-started.md

     - Wait till the `Status` shows `CREATE_COMPLETE`
 <!-- > Note: This creates a the neccesary S3 buckets to store your working papers and the code. -->
 <img src="/assets/images/cloudformation1.png"/>
-3. Navigate to [S3](https://s3.console.aws.amazon.com/) and your `CodeBucket` (Note: You can also directly access the created buckets from `Resources` under the Stack.
+3. Navigate to [S3](https://s3.console.aws.amazon.com/) and into your `CodeBucket` (Note: You can also directly access the created buckets from `Resources` under the Stack.
 The name of the bucket will be the one you entered earlier along with the suffix `"-code"`)

-4. Once you are inside the S3 `CodeBucket`, upload (or drag-and-drop):
+4. Once you are inside the S3 `CodeBucket`, upload (or drag-and-drop) the contents from `s3_buckets/code_bucket/`.
+The files are:
     - `layer.zip`
     - `uploadWorkingPaper.zip`

-5. Now once again under [CloudFormation](https://console.aws.amazon.com/cloudformation), create a new stack by repeating Step 2 with:
+5. Now once again under [CloudFormation](https://console.aws.amazon.com/cloudformation), create a new stack by repeating Step 2 and uploading `CreateLambdaAPI.yaml` as the template this time.
-    - Name of the stack as **lambda-stack**, and
-    - Upload `CreateLambdaAPI.yaml` as the template this time
+  - Make sure to click on "I acknowledge that AWS CloudFormation might create IAM resources" before hitting  `Create Stack`

-6. Copy the appropriate values from the Stack `Outputs` to `site_bucket/assets/js/settings.js`
+6. Copy the appropriate values from the Stack `Outputs` to `s3_buckets/site_bucket/assets/js/settings.js`
-6. As before, navigate to `Resources` under the newly created stack
-7. Go to your site bucket (ends in `"-site"`) and
+7. Copy contents of `s3_buckets/site_bucket/` and `s3_buckets/working_papers_bucket/` to `SiteBucket` and `WorkingPapersBucket` respectively.
+  - Make sure you rename the RePEc archive and series names properly along with the RDF files
-7. That's it!
-You can now start uploading working papers on your site.
+8. That's it!
+You can now start uploading working papers on your site (refer to `WebsiteURL`)
 <!-- > Note: This creates a Lambda function, REST API interface to it, and all required associated resources. -->

-Navigate to the `Outputs` tab under the Stacks to access all the neccessary fields.
+Incase you have any questions please refer to our FAQ page.